bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:12:56

 Well, that wasn't really the point I was getting at.
-I was just, in general, just not having to check for the activation signals for this specific software.
+I was just, in general, not having to check for the activation signals for this specific software.

 ## Scaffold